-Most Belgians we met told us not to bother with Brussels.
+Most travelers we met told us not to bother with more than 24 hours in Brussels.

 “Sure, go see it.
-But then get out and explore our smaller gems, like Antwerp and Ghent.”
+But then get out and explore Belgium’s smaller gems, like Antwerp and Ghent.”

 We heeded their advice and scheduled only 24 hours in Belgium’s capital city.
-We were happy with this plan; we had a starry-eyed weekend getaway awaiting us in Bruges—and only five days to discover all of Belgium’s other attractions.
+At first, we were happy with this plan; we had a starry-eyed weekend getaway awaiting us in Bruges—and only five days to discover all of Belgium’s other attractions.
+(As we quickly found out, Belgium might be small, but the gorgeous country packs a punch.
+We can’t wait to return with more time to better explore all of Belgium’s highlights.)

 How To Spend 24 Hours In Brussels, Belgium